Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Quasar-Convex Minimization Framework

 In this section, we provide and analyze a general algorithmic template for accelerated minimization of smooth quasar-convex functions.
 In \Cref{sec:strongly-quasar-convex} we show how to leverage this framework to achieve accelerated rates for minimizing \textit{strongly} quasar-convex functions, and in \Cref{sec:quasar-convex} we show how to achieve accelerated rates for minimizing \textit{non-strongly} quasar-convex functions (i.e. when $\mu = 0$).
 For simplicity, we assume the domain is $\R^n$.

-Our algorithm (Algorithm~\ref{alg:agd}) is a simple generalization of accelerated gradient descent.
+Our algorithm (Algorithm~\ref{alg:agd}) is a simple generalization of accelerated gradient descent (AGD).
+Indeed, standard AGD can be written in the form of Algorithm~\ref{alg:agd}, for particular choices of the parameters $\alpha\ind{k},\beta\ind{k},\eta\ind{k}$.
 Given a differentiable function $f \in \R^n \rightarrow \R$ with smoothness parameter $L > 0$ and initial point $x^{(0)} = v^{(0)} \in \R^n$, the algorithm iteratively computes points $x^{(k)}, v^{(k)} \in \R^n$ of improving ``quality.''
-However, it is challenging to argue that \Cref{alg:agd} actually performs optimally \textit{without the assumption of convexity}.
+However, it is challenging to argue that Algorithm \ref{alg:agd} actually performs optimally \textit{without the assumption of convexity}.
 The crux of circumventing convexity is to show that there exists a way to efficiently compute the momentum parameter $\alpha^{(k)}$ to yield convergence at the desired rate.
 In this section, we provide general tools for analyzing this algorithm; in \Cref{sec:algorithms}, we leverage this analysis with specific choices of the parameters $\A^{(k)}, \B$, and $\eta^{(k)}$ to derive our fully-specified accelerated schemes for both quasar-convex and strongly quasar-convex functions.